adobe-sign/AdobeSignJsSdk/README.md

 Downloading and Installing the SDK
 ====================================

 >**Note:** The SDK can be downloaded from github, npm or bower.
+It is also hosted on CDN.
 Also, samples & tests are only available on git repo.

 ## <a name="download-sdk-github"></a>Download the SDK from Github